CloudPower97/prometheus-grafana-lab/exercises/nodejs-integration.md

 1. **Add Dashboard Variables**

    - Go to **Dashboard Settings → Variables → Add variable**.
+   - Select `Custom` from the variable type dropdown.
    - Create a variable named `job`.
+   - Set the custom value as `node_app`.
    - Reference `${job}` in every query to make the dashboard reusable across different services.

 2. **Panel: CPU Usage**